Series: Yo soy Betty, la fea

 - The Nineties: Armando and Mario even make a Bill Clinton/Monica Lewinsky joke in one episode.

 - One Steve Limit: Beatriz Pinzón and María Beatriz Valencia

 - Only Sane Employee: Betty has traces of this, and this was inherited (and expanded) by later incarnations.

-- Opening Theme: A cover of an old Tango, "Se Dice de mí" specially modified to suit the gender of the protagonist
+- Opening Theme: A cover of an old Milonga, "Se Dice de mí" specially modified to suit the gender of the protagonist

 - Pet Homosexual: Inverted; the homosexual designer has traits of this type, but he is too moody to be anyone's mascot, and instead treats his elderly secretary as his pet.

 - Platonic Life Partners: Betty and Nicolás.